CEO Light & Warmth Award Nomination Tips

 1. Be Specific.

-Phrases like “Matthew goes above and beyond” tell us that your nominee is special, but they don’t provide sufficient detail.
+Phrases like "Matthew goes above and beyond" tells us that your nominee is special, but they don't provide sufficient detail, nor do they speak to our Vision, Mission and Values.
 It's important to describe how Matthew goes above and beyond.
 Be sure to provide detailed examples of what your nominee did to earn a nomination, and try to avoid generalities.
 For example:

-Matthew consistently goes above and beyond.
-When Mr. Vega, a non-English speaking guest, suddenly fell ill, Matthew arranged transportation to and from the hospital and notified the guest’s family.
-Being bilingual, Matthew also helped with translations over the phone, providing great comfort to the guest.
-Upon his return to the hotel, Matthew had a ‘Get Well Soon’ card waiting.
+Matthew consistently goes above and beyond to demonstrate our Vision, Mission and Values.
+When Mr. Vega, a non-English speaking Guest, suddenly fell ill, Matthew arranged transportation to and from the hospital and notified the Guest's family.
+Being bilingual, Matthew also helped with translations over the phone, providing great comfort to the Guest.
+Upon his return to the hotel, Matthew had a ‘Get Well Soon' card waiting.

 2. Provide Multiple Examples.